Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 What is the intended use of VENDOR.Drive?

-VENDOR.Drive is intended first as a vehicle-integrated power architecture for electric vehicles, and second as a mobile deployment system for vehicle-linked infrastructure, rapid deployment scenarios, and transport-adjacent continuity environments.
-It is designed to reduce dependency on external charging infrastructure while supporting off-grid and emergency power access where fixed grid connection is not available.
+VENDOR.Drive is intended first as a vehicle-integrated power architecture, and second as a mobile deployment system for vehicle-linked infrastructure, rapid deployment scenarios, and transport-adjacent continuity environments.
+It is designed to support power availability that follows the mission rather than depend solely on fixed site provisioning — enabling deployment in mobile and remote operating environments where grid access is unavailable or impractical.

 Can VENDOR.Drive serve as a temporary power solution or emergency power system?